MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 ## How the Camera Command Affects VR Users

 When using a Virtual Reality headset, players can be in an immersive first-person view, or in a virtual living room with a virtual television that displays a flat view of the game.
 When a camera command using "set" targets a VR player in the immersive first-person view, they will be transitioned to the virtual living room and the specified Camera Preset will appear on the virtual screen.
-While a "set" is active for force the player to a particular perspective (including "minecraft:first_person"), pressing the perspective change button will display a message explaining the situation, and the transition to the immersive view will be prevented.
+While a "set" is active to force the player to a particular perspective (including "minecraft:first_person"), pressing the perspective change button will display a message explaining the situation, and the transition to the immersive view will be prevented.

 Camera commands using "fade" will not do anything for VR users in the immersive first-person mode, but players in the virtual living room will still see it.